qmd-lab/closeread-workshop/README.md

 6. Add triggers to the items with `@cr-`.
 7. Change styles.

-**Your Turn**
+#### Your Turn

 1. Change more styles.
 2. Create second `cr-section`.

-**Our Turn Again**
+#### Our Turn Again

 1. Turn on debug mode

-#### 2. Working with Text and Code
+### 2. Working with Text and Code

-*Starting doc*: <text-and-code.qmd>
+*Starting doc*: text-and-code.qmd
-*Solution*: <text-and-code-solution.qmd>
+*Solution*: solutions/text-and-code.qmd

-**Our Turn**
+#### Our Turn

 1. Flag the poem as a sticky.
+2. Add `.scale-to-fit`
-2. Add a trigger on the first narrative block.
+3. Add a trigger on the first narrative block.
-3. Add a focus effect to the second block: `highlight="1"`.
+4. Add a focus effect to the second block: `highlight="1"`.
-4. Add a span id to a phrase.
+5. Add a span id to a phrase.
-5. Add a focus effect to third block to highlight the span.
+6. Add a focus effect to third block to highlight the span.

-**Your Turn**
+#### Your Turn

-1. Create a second `cr-section` for the second half of the article.
-2. Flag the code as a sticky.
-3. Add a trigger on the first narrative block in the section.
+Create a second closeread section for the second half of the document and treat the code as a sticky.
+Add focus effects (highlight and zoom) and change the layout and styles to differentiate the second section.

-4. Add focus effects to highlight and/or zoom the appropriate lines (same syntax as text).
-5. Change layout to `sidebar-right`.
+To be added:
 -  static-images.qmd (encompassing things from minard and build a plot + pan and zoom)
 -  animated-graphics.qmd (ojs)
 - Coming soon: